Fallenstedt/sassy-portfolio/content/blog/lazy-load-images-with-intersection-observer.md

 }
 ```

 When created, we invoke `init` whose purpose is to create a `mediaObserver`.
 This observer listens for the elements you feed into it and invokes a function with those elements only when it is intersecting.
-See [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).
 Once you have created the observer, you need to give it a target element to watch.
 This is where we call `mediaObserver.observe(element)`.

 ```typescript
   init() {